Frequently Asked Questions

 The two-tiered carbon mitigation fee transaction process:

-Opt in units: A special thanks to 22 units who opted into the program to cover the costs of the carbon mitigation fee for trips that are booked with restricted funds.
-Fees associated with air trips booked with restricted funds are assessed once annually to opt-in units, at the end of each calendar year, based on the previous year’s air trips.
-The transaction is a simple once-a-year transfer of funds from the unit to the Office of Sustainability’s air travel carbon mitigation fee fund.The Office of Sustainability provides the units with detailed data on the air trips taken during the year for their own analysis.
+Opt in units: A special thanks to 23 unitswho opted into the program to cover the costs of the carbon mitigation fee for trips that are booked with restricted funds.
+Fees associated with air trips booked with restricted funds are assessed once annually to opt-in units, at the beginning of each calendar year, based on the previous year’s air trips.
+The transaction is a simple once-a-year transfer of funds from the unit to the Office of Sustainability’s air travel carbon mitigation fee fund.
+The Office of Sustainability provides the units with detailed data on the air trips taken during the year for their own analysis.
 Other departments are welcome to join by opting into paying the fee for trips booked with restricted funds.
 Contact the Office of Sustainability for more information: sustainability@berkeley.edu

-How have the fees amounts been determined?
+How have the fee amounts been determined?

 The fees correspond roughly with the cost of carbon in the current California Cap & Trade program and the average emissions of a domestic and international Berkeley air trip.
 To keep pace with the rising cost of carbon, following year 3 of the program, the fee will be raised to $11 and $26 and periodically thereafter.
-A trip may represent a number of legs/ stops but the fee will only be assessed once for a trip.
+A trip may represent a number of legs/stops but the fee will only be assessed once for a trip.

 What chartstring is the fee assessed to?

 Unrestricted funds: The carbon mitigation fee is assessed to the unrestricted fund chartstring that the air travel was booked with.
 If multiple unrestricted chartstrings are used to fund the air travel, the fee will be assessed to the chartstring with the highest charge.
 If multiple unrestricted chartstrings are used to fund the air travel with equal charges, the report system will assess the fee to one of the chartstrings.
 If air travel is funded by both a restricted and an unrestricted chartstring, the fee will be assessed to only the unrestricted chartstring.
 The fee will be assessed as the travel transaction is processed in the UC Berkeley travel reporting system after the trip is completed.
-Trips booked prior to the October program start date but entered into the travel report system after the start date will be assessed the fee.

-Restricted funds: Units that opted into the program to cover the costs of the carbon mitigation fee for trips that are booked with restricted funds.
+Restricted funds: Unitsthat opted into the program to cover the costs of the carbon mitigation fee for trips that are booked with restricted funds.
 Opt-in units participate in a once a year true-up for the fee for all the trips booked with restricted funds.
-Fees associated with air trips booked with restricted funds are assessed at the end of each calendar year, based on the previous year’s air trips.
+Fees associated with air trips booked with restricted funds are assessed at the beginning of each calendar year, based on the previous year’s air trips.
 Each opt in unit will determine whether to cover the fee assessment centrally or cascade the costs through their department.
 Units who opted in for covering flights booked with restricted funds will be determining which chartstring they will use for the assessment.

 If my department funds travel for a guest or visitor, will the fee be assessed?